Kathok Monastery: History

-Katok Monastery was founded in 1159 by a younger brother of Phagmo Drupa Dorje Gyalpo, Katok Kadampa Deshek, prophesied by Guru Rinpoche to be an emanation of Yeshe Tsogyal.
-He built at Derge, the historic seat of the Kingdom of Derge in Kham.
-The prophecy that 100,000 people would achieve rainbow body at Katok is said to have been realized.
+Kathok Monastery was founded in 1159 by a younger brother of Phagmo Drupa Dorje Gyalpo, Kathok Kadampa Deshek, prophesied by Guru Rinpoche to be an emanation of Yeshe Tsogyal.
+He built Kathok at Derge, the historic seat of the Kingdom of Derge in Kham.
+The prophecy that 100,000 people would achieve rainbow body at Kathok is said to have been realized.

-Katok Monastery's third abbot, Jampa Bum (1179-1252), whose 26-year tenure as abbot ended in 1252, "is said to have ordained thousands of monks from across Tibet, and especially from Kham region of Minyak (mi nyag), Jang ('byang), and Gyémorong (rgyal mo rong)."
+Kathok Monastery's third abbot, Jampa Bum (1179–1252), whose 26-year tenure as abbot ended in 1252, "is said to have ordained thousands of monks from across Tibet, and especially from the Kham areas of Minyak (Wy.: mi nyag), Jang (Wy.: 'byang), and Gyémorong (Wy.: rgyal mo rong)."

 The original gompa fell into disrepair and was rebuilt on the same site in 1656 through the impetus of tertöns Düddül Dorjé (1615–72) and Rigdzin Longsal Nyingpo (1625-1682/92 or 1685–1752).
 After 1966, the monastery was destroyed by the Chinese while lamas were imprisoned.
-The monastery was rebuilt through the efforts of Moktsa Tulku after he was released from prison, and of Khenpo Ngakchung tulku.
+The monastery was rebuilt through the efforts of Moktsa Tulku after he was released from prison, and of Khenpo Ngakchung Tulku.

-Katok Monastery held a reputation of fine scholarship.
-Prior to the annexation of Tibet in 1951, Katok Monastery housed about 800 monks.
+Kathok Monastery held a reputation of fine scholarship.
+Prior to the annexation of Tibet in 1951, Kathok Monastery housed about 800 monks.

-Katok was long renowned as a center specializing in the oral lineages (as opposed to terma) and as a center of monasticism, although both of these features were disrupted under Longsel Nyingpo (1625–1692).
+Kathok was long renowned as a center specializing in the Nyingma school Kama lineages (oral lineages), as opposed to the Terma lineages, and as a center of monasticism, although both of these features evolved under Longsel Nyingpo (1625–1692).